annembrown/design595/project3.md

 - Don't design every page necessary for the website/app/kiosk/whatever; only the ones necessary to express a single, linear user flow through the experience.
 That said, the site map should inventory all the necessary pages for the organization to function.

 ## Deliverables
-- Research report brief (definition of audience, goals, strategies, user personas) - pdf
+- Research Report (definition of audience, goals, strategies, user personas)
-- Planning documentation and presentation (site map, wireframes, brand and website moodboard) - presentation and pdf
+- Planning Documentation and Presentation (site map, wireframes, brand and moodboard)
-- Clickable prototype
+- Clickable Prototype
-- Case Study (pdf)
+- Case Study

 #### Stretch Goal Deliverables:
 - Two moodboards for the client to choose from
-- Create a prototype for desktop and mobile
+- Create a prototype for both desktop and mobile
 - Make your own icons or illustrations
 - Take your own photography